phatngluu/phatngluu.github.io/content/posts/Raspberry Server/make-raspberry-pi-boot-from-usb.md

        sudo reboot

+   After reboot, to check EEPROM is upgraded, run it again:

+       sudo rpi-eeprom-update

+   If current and latest are the same.
+EEPROM is already updated.

 # Write Raspberry Pi OS to the USB

 In your computer (not on Raspberry Pi 4).
 Use Raspberry Pi Imager to write Raspberry Pi OS to the USB